gabotechs/MusicGPT/README.md

 # Overview

-MusicGPT is an application that allows you to run the latest music generation AI models locally in a performant way, in any platform and without installing heavy dependencies like Python or machine learning frameworks.
+MusicGPT is an application that allows running the latest music generation AI models locally in a performant way, in any platform and without installing heavy dependencies like Python or machine learning frameworks.